FAQs for Taxpayers

 No. An IRA is a non-eligible entity.
 Only individuals, Partnerships, Trusts, S Corporations, and C Corporations are eligible to make contributions for the Georgia Qualified Education Expense Tax Credit.
 A contribution from an IRA may be accepted by the ALEF Fund.
 However, no tax credit and no charitable donation deduction may be claimed for a contribution to the ALEF Fund that is made out of an IRA.
 If you are using part of your IRA’s required minimum distributions to make a Qualified Charitable Distribution (QCD) to the ALEF Fund, you may be eligible to reduce your taxable IRA distribution but you cannot claim the Georgia Qualified Education Expense Tax Credit or take a charitable donation deduction on Schedule A of your personal income tax return.
 Please consult your tax advisor regarding QCD’s and whether or not you are better off claiming a QCD out of your IRA or making the donation personally to get a dollar for dollar Georgia tax credit.

-If I am a shareholder in an S Corporation what income can be considered in the computation?
+If I am an owner of an LLC, Partnerships, or S Corporation what income can be considered in the computation?

 If I own an interest in multiple entities and some have losses and some have income, do I have to include all the entities?